pimbrouwers/pimbrouwersdotcom/posts/2020-12-08-fsharp-falco.md

 > Notice the addition of `modified_date` here.
 We've purposefully omitted this from the F# model since we don't want the app to exude any control over this.
 But it will come in useful later for intraday sorting.

 Another thing we'll want to model is the state changes of our entry, which will take the form of either 1) creating a new entry, or 2) updating existing entry.
-I like this approach, despite it involving some duplicate code, becuase it uses the type system to make our intent clear and more importantly prevents us from filling meaningful fields with placeholder data to knowingly ignore.
+I like this approach, despite it involving some duplicate code, because it uses the type system to make our intent clear and more importantly prevents us from filling meaningful fields with placeholder data to knowingly ignore.

 ```fsharp
 module FalcoJournal.Domain